2023 Serbian parliamentary election: Campaign

-Issues

 Shortly before the election was called, Bursać predicted that the campaign would be filled with issues such as the ongoing tensions with Kosovo, jeopardised foreign policy positions due to the tensions with Kosovo, rising prices, and the mass shootings that occurred in May 2023.
 Vojislav Mihailović of CRTA said that opposition parties should put local politics, economy, corruption, crime and violence, as its main topics while campaigning, while he noted that respondents in opinion polls that CRTA conducted were mostly concerned about the economy.
 Journalists Bojan Bilbija (of Politika), Zoran Panović (of Demostat), and Miloš Garić (Kosovo Online editor-in-chief), agreed that economic issues and the North Kosovo crisis would be the main issues of the elections.
 Vladimir Pejić, the director of Agency Faktor Plus, listed the North Kosovo crisis, economic issues, and the fight against crime and corruption as the main issues of the election.
 Milivojević and political consultant Nikola Tomić named Kosovo as the main issue for the upcoming elections.
 Klačar named living standards, inflation and prices, Kosovo, foreign policy positions, and EU membership as main issues, while Stojanović listed living standards, inflation, and Kosovo as main topics, also claiming that "there will also be enormous pressure on SNS voters, on public sector employees, and blackmailing".